auraphp/Aura.Web/README.md

 - `$request->query` for $_GET
 - `$request->server` for $_SERVER

-... and other represent more specific kinds of information about the request:
+... and others represent more specific kinds of information about the request:

 - `$request->client` for the client making the request
 - `$request->content` for the raw body of the request